Handicraft

 Multani blue ceramics are more than just decorative items; they are a symbol of Pakistan’s cultural identity and artistic heritage.
 By fostering awareness and appreciation for this craft, we can ensure that its legacy continues to inspire and enchant future generations.

 Multan’s blue ceramics are a living testament to the power of tradition and creativity, combining ancient techniques with modern innovation to create timeless works of art.
-Let’s unite to celebrate and preserve this breathtaking legacy.
+The colors of blue ceramic in Multan remain cobalt blue and turquoise on a white base, now joined by modern shades, and they continue to carry the heritage and livelihoods of Multan’s artisans.
+You can shop authentic Multani blue pottery to support and preserve this breathtaking legacy.